 Such considerations carry an extra dose of meaningfulness for me in my present life circumstance, because I currently share very close relationships with a number of young family members who are now or will soon be at that age of perfect ripeness for discovering these books and being affected by their wisdom and power.
 And as anybody who has read this blog for any length of time is aware, my expectations for the near and far future prospects of book love and literate culture, and for the wider intellectual, spiritual, social, political, economic, and cultural fate of America and human civilization at large, are not positive.
 Will this graphic novel perhaps speak to the crisis as it impacts my young family members by providing a bridge to the original novel, or by providing a life-changing reading experience in its own right?
 If any of these young readers, whom I care about deeply, find themselves struggling to read pure text in an era dominated ever more fully by the (corporate-controlled, propaganda-laden, consumerism-driven) image, will the graphic novel of A Wrinkle in Time help them to access, experience, and enjoy the book’s profoundly valuable and soul-shaping effects in a way that undercuts and illuminates the dystopian gloom all around them?
 Will it help to humanize and elevate them and the rest of us in an increasingly debased and inhuman age?

 “You have to write the book that wants to be written,” Ms. L’Engle once said.
 “And if the book will be too difficult for grown-ups, then you write it for children.”
 The publishers of her Website have placed this as an epigraph presiding over every page of it.
+(Update July 2017: Currently there’s another, and equally apt, quote from Mr. L’Engle appearing at the top of the site: “A book, too, can be a star, explosive material, capable of stirring up fresh life endlessly, a living fire to lighten the darkness, leading out into the expanding universe.”)
 In a moment of tentative and uncharacteristic optimism about the concrete shape of our collective future, I’m led to wonder whether she and they are right, and whether it’s the young ones today who might prove to understand all of these things much more clearly than those of us who have been spiritually jaded by our longer sojourn through the wilderness.

-My own personal timeline suddenly wrinkles, a tesseract forming in the temporal wake of the man I am today.
-The present folds over to touch the past, and my young, yearning self steps forward from the shadows to watch me silently, intently, waiting to know what I will make of him.
+My own personal timeline suddenly wrinkles.
+A tesseract forms in the temporal wake of the man I am today.
+The present folds over to touch the past, and my young, yearning self steps forward from the shadows to watch me silently and intently, waiting to know what I will make of him.